Ali-Xed/nasa-hackathon/README.md

 > Downloading data for a bookmarked location counts as one request.
 Downloading bulk data for nearby places also counts as a single request, regardless of the amount of results you choose.
 You can add bookmarks indefinitely, but for example exceeding the 60 requests limit with a free tier api key may result in a failure to download data (this scenario has not been tested and depends of the tier of your api key).

 ## Goals of this Project
-NearbyWeather should help you as a reference for your iOS development.
+ClimateApp should help you as a reference for your iOS development.
 Whether you just started iOS development or want to learn more about Swift by seeing in action, this project is here for your guidance.
 Idealy you already have gained some experience or got your feet wet with mobile development.
-NearbyWeather is created to teach basic principles of iOS development, including but not limited to:
+ClimateApp is created to teach basic principles of iOS development, including but not limited to:
 - Accessing and using the user's location
 - Persisiting data
 - Network requests